 Scholarships will be offered to successful applicants in January for entry to university/continuation of university studies in Semester 1, 2023.

 The offer of a scholarship is dependent on the applicant:

-- Being accepted into/enrolled in teacher education studies at a recognised Australian university that will lead to a qualification that meets the department's and NESA's academic requirements for employment as a teacher.
+- Being accepted into/enrolled in an initial teacher education program, or an undergraduate degree followed by an initial teacher education program, at a recognised Australian university that will lead to a qualification that meets the department's and NESA's academic requirements for employment as a teacher.

 - Undertaking a practicum in a rural NSW public school.

 - Satisfying the conditions of a Working With Children Check, which is a prerequisite for anyone undertaking child-related work.
 The check involves a national criminal history check and a review of findings of workplace misconduct.

 - Entering into a Scholarship Agreement, a legally binding agreement that outlines the responsibilities of both the scholarship applicant and the department.
 The agreement also states the duration of the scholarship and the service commitment areas that were selected by the applicant during the application process.